maximelafarie/ngx-smart-modal/README.md

 ## No external library, no jQuery! 🤘
-To avoid imposing you to download a CSS library by using this package, this one is only using [Angular animations](https://angular.io/guide/animations).
+To avoid imposing you to download a CSS library by using this package, you simply have to use our built-in SCSS/CSS file with custom animations and overridable variables.
 So get rid off to be forced to use a CSS library you don't want to!
 In addition, it doesn't use jQuery!

 ![NgxSmartModal is the CSS frameworks's friend!](src/assets/css_frameworks.png)
 > #### But...
 I'm using Bootstrap (or Materialize, Foundation or anything else)!